Stofbrew/endoflife/index.md

 Births, Deaths and Marriages charge $85 for a death certificate.
 They can take up to three weeks to arrive, depending on how you apply.
 For more information about getting a death certificate, visit [Births, Deaths, and Marriages](https://www.bdm.nsw.gov.au/Pages/deaths/death-certificate.aspx#Identification).

-<a class="au-cta-link au-cta-link--dark" href="https://www.bdm.nsw.gov.au/Pages/deaths/death-certificate.aspx">Read complete information about death certificates
+<a class="au-cta-link" href="https://www.bdm.nsw.gov.au/Pages/deaths/death-certificate.aspx">Read complete information about death certificates
 </a>
 ## Cancel or transfer servives – after the funeral
 <h2 class="au-inpage-nav-section au-display-sm">